 - Required: Fully charged Smartphone with internet access (data plan, Wifi is not sufficient).

 - Bottled water

 - A local street map

 Midtown is the central portion of the borough of Manhattan, in New York City.
 As a matter of fact, it is home to many corporate headquarters including Barns & Noble, Bloomberg, Ernst & Young, Calvin Klein, DC Comics, Six Flags, along with several media companies and advertising agencies.

 Many landmarks are also located in Midtown.
 Some of the landmarks not seen in our scavenger hunt include the Empire State Building, United Nations, the Plaza Hotel, Madison Square Gardens, Carnegie Hall as well as Pennsylvania Station.

-Midtown is broken down into several neighborhoods including the Hell’s Kitchen, Chelsea, Murray Hill as well as Gramercy Park, to name but a few.
-Overlaid on top of these neighborhoods are several districts such as the business, theater, diamond, garment and Meatpacking districts.
+Midtown is broken down into several neighborhoods including Hell’s Kitchen, Chelsea, Murray Hill as well as Gramercy Park, to name but a few.
+Overlaid on top of these neighborhoods are several districts such as the business, theater, diamond, garment, and Meatpacking districts.

 For the first 300 years, Lower Manhattan dominated New York’s economic life.
 However, that changed in the 1920s with the rebuilding of Grand Central Station into a Terminal, which ignited a capitalist revolution in Midtown.
-The construction and commercial boom transformed the area into an epicenter of American capitalism.
+Finally, the construction and commercial boom transformed the area into an epicenter of American capitalism.